 That means that ongoing conversations with the team and its members are essential for best management practices.

-It’s important to remember ongoing conversations should be based on employee strength as it will create more engagement from them.
+It's important to remember that ongoing conversations should be based on employee strength to create more engagement.

 These one-on-one interactions don’t need to belong, only about 10 minutes, but should happen at least once a week.

 These quick and regular conversations help employees understand they’re on the right track.